-Matwick was the organization’s primary liaison with the City of Arlington on the construction of Globe Life Field.
-He worked on the Club’s negotiation of a Master Agreement announced in May 2016, which authorized the City to call a bond election in November of that year.
-In advance of the election, Rob worked on the “Vote Yes!” campaign, which resulted in Arlington residents approving the ballot language by a 60-40 margin.
+Matwick was the organization’s primary liaison with the City of Arlington on the construction of Globe Life Field, worked on the club’s negotiation of a Master Agreement with the City, and the “Vote Yes!” campaign, which resulted in citizen approval of ballot language for the ballpark project by a 60-40 margin.

 In 2014, Matwick led the team in discussions with the Cordish Companies, a world class development firm based in Baltimore.
-By the close of 2015, the Rangers, Cordish Companies and City of Arlington reached agreement on a $250 million public-private partnership, which led to the successful opening of Texas Live! in August 2018, and the Live! by Loews Hotel in August 2019.
+By the close of 2015, the Rangers, Cordish Companies and City of Arlington reached agreement on a $250 million dollar public-private partnership which led to the successful opening of Texas Live! in August of 2018, and the Live! by Loews Hotel in August of 2019.
 Most recently, Rob worked with the City and the Greater Arlington Chamber of Commerce on the successful campaign which will bring the National Medal of Honor Museum to the Entertainment District in 2024.

 Matwick is the current Chairman of the Board of Directors for the Arlington Convention and Visitors Bureau, and serves on the Boards of the Greater Arlington Chamber of Commerce and the Arlington Entertainment Area Management District.

 Matwick was recognized by Major League Baseball with the Robert O. Fishel Award for Public Relations Excellence in 2001, was inducted into the Texas Baseball Hall of Fame in 2005, and in 2012 was named MLB Professional of the Year by the National Center for Spectator Sports Safety and Security.